coderaman07/100-Days-of-Code/Readme.md

 Today I Developed a Basic Youtube Video Downloader with a CLI Interface I tried to Develop this with no GUI and want to not to go forward with this sadly.

+## Day 85

+Today I started My New Project of Blog App with React JS as Front-End and Django as Back-End So for this I Configured multiple things like Project settings for Django and React both.

 ## Contributing